FlineDev/NewToolTemplate/README.md

 2. Run `beak run initialize --projectName YourToolName --organization "Your Organization"` to **initialize the project**

 That's it!
 Start coding. 🎉 😊

+## Donation

+NewToolTemplate was brought to you by [Cihat Gündüz](https://github.com/Dschee) in his free time.
+If you want to thank me and support the development of this project, please make a small donation on [PayPal](https://paypal.me/Dschee/5EUR).
+In case you also like my other [open source contributions](https://github.com/Flinesoft) and [articles](https://medium.com/@Dschee), please consider motivating me by becoming a patron on [Patreon](https://www.patreon.com/Dschee).

+Thank you very much for any donation, it really helps out a lot! 💯

 ## Contributing